bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-localizing-settings.md

 ![Default language code](https://storage.googleapis.com/bigcommerce-production-dev-center/images/01-Localizing%20Widget%20Template%20Settings.png "Default language code")

 7. Change your store's language settings.
-You can do so in the [**User Profile**](https://support.bigcommerce.com/s/article/User-Profile?language=en_US) within the control panel.
+You can do so in the control panel by going to [**My Profile** > **Edit Profile**](http://login.bigcommerce.com/deep-links/user-settings/profile).
 For this example, we are going to set the language to French.

 8. Return to Page Builder and test the widget again.
 The display language should now be French.